 Eligible students can request a Rural and Remote placement (200km from USC campus) within Queensland schools and sites.
 These students may be eligible to apply for a bursary through the Tim Fairfax Family Foundation or the Beyond the Range Department of Education grant.

-USC also works with the Department of Education, Teacher Education Centre of Excellence (TECE).
-The placement options that align with these TECE initiatives include rural and remote, special education and targeting low socio-economic schools.
+USC also works with the Department of Education, Kelvin Grove Teacher Education Centre of Excellence (TECE) for rural and remote school placement options.